-- · Check that the lanyard stop switch stops the engine. - Visually inspect the fuel system for deterioration or leaks.
+- Check that the lanyard stop switch stops the engine. - Check the steering system for binding or loose components.

-Inspect the outboard for tightness to the boat transom.
-If any looseness of the outboard or mounting fasteners exist, retorque the outboard mounting fasteners to the specified torque.
-When looking for signs of looseness, look for loss of outboard transom bracket material or paint caused by movement between the outboard mounting fasteners and the outboard transom brackets.
-Also look for signs of movement between the outboard transom brackets and the boat transom (lift plate/setback bracket).
+Verify the outboard is securely attached to the boat transom.
+If the outboard or any of its fasteners are loose, tighten them to the specified torque.
+When checking to verify the outboard is securely fastened, look for loss of outboard transom bracket material or paint caused by movement between the outboard mounting fasteners and the outboard transom brackets.
+Also look for signs of movement between the outboard transom brackets and the boat transom or lift plate/setback bracket.

-Description Nm lb-in. lb-ft Outboard mounting locknuts and bolts - standard boat transom 75 55 Outboard mounting locknuts and bolts - metal lift plates and setback brackets 122 90
+Description Nm lb-in. lb-ft Outboard mounting locknuts and bolts - standard boat transom 75 - 55 Outboard mounting locknuts and bolts - metal lift plates and setback brackets 122 90